kr-g/docker-demo-liferay/README.md

 # docker-demo-liferay

-sample from my blog https://another-software-development-blog.blogspot.de
+sample from my blog https://another-software-development-blog.blogspot.com

-liferay ce 7 ga 3 with tomcat and postgresql 9.5
+liferay ce portal bundle with tomcat 7.1.0-ga1 with tomcat and postgresql

 start image with